 Tenant Security Deposit Lawyer Trenton

-The relationships between Landlord and Tenant has always been a delicate blend of business and personal.
-While, on its face, it is a strictly business relationship, the exposure, and often times, disputes between the two sides tends to create tension which affects each party on a personal level.
+The relationships between Landlords and Tenants have always been a delicate blend of business and personal.
+While, on their face, they are strictly business relationship, the exposure, and often times, disputes between the two sides tends to create tension which affects each party on a personal level.
 That being said, in the eyes of the law, the Landlord-Tenant relationship is a contractual relationship governed by rules.

-One of the most common issues tenants face is the return of their Security Deposit.
+One of the most common issues for tenants to encounter difficulties with is the return of their Security Deposit.
 In New Jersey, the law is very clear about what a landlord needs to do with a tenant’s deposit.
 First, the deposit must be placed in an interest-bearing account.
-Once the landlord does this, they must provide the tenant proof of the deposited funds.
+Once the landlord does this, they are required to provide the tenant with proof of the deposited funds.
 If they don’t put the funds in an interest-bearing account, the tenant has the right to request, in writing only, that their security deposit be applied to their rent.

 While this is certainly a common issue, that is not the largest issue that tenants face when it comes to their Security Deposits.
 Often at times the landlord feels a sense of entitlement, and treats the security deposit like it is their monetary property.
 This is not the case.
 The security deposit belongs to the tenant, and is due to the tenant after they leave a rental unit – minus any damages or unpaid rents.
-Even then, there are steps a landlord must follow, and if they fail to do so, the tenant has the right and opportunity to sue.
+Even then, there are steps a landlord must follow.
+Should they fail to do so, the tenant has the right and opportunity to sue.

 Trenton Security Deposit Lawyer

 New Jersey is governed by the Security Deposit Law under N.J.S.A 49:8-19 through 26.
 The Law provides requirements for both the Landlord and Tenant with respect to security deposits, as well as rights to remedy the landlord’s failure to adhere to the law.